DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-core.md

 ---

-The Datadog .NET Tracer supports all .NET-based languages (for example, C#, F#, Visual Basic).
+The Datadog .NET APM SDK supports all .NET-based languages (for example, C#, F#, Visual Basic).
 It has [beta support for trimmed apps][12].

-The .NET Tracer is open source.
-For more information, see the [.NET Tracer repository][1].
+The .NET APM SDK is open source.
+For more information, see the [.NET APM SDK repository][1].

 ## Supported .NET and .NET Core runtimes

-The .NET Tracer supports automatic instrumentation on the following .NET and .NET Core versions.
+The .NET APM SDK supports automatic instrumentation on the following .NET and .NET Core versions.
 It also supports [.NET Framework][2].

 | .NET Version         | Microsoft End of Life | Support level        | Package version      |
 | -------------------- | --------------------- | -------------------- | -------------------- |